 IF-GU-540a.4 | Description of efforts to manage the integrity of gas delivery infrastructure, including risks related to safety and emissions |

 Atmos Energy is committed to being the safest provider of natural gas.
-That's why we invest approximately $2.0 billion a year to modernize our pipeline infrastructure.
-Our system includes more than 77,000 miles of distribution and transmission pipelines, as well as smaller “service” pipelines that connect directly to homes and businesses.
+That’s why we invested $2.8 billion in 2023 to modernize our pipeline infrastructure.
+Our system includes more than 79,000 miles of distribution and transmission pipelines, as well as smaller “service” pipelines that connect directly to homes and businesses.
 We bury much of our pipe underground, where it is away from weather and activities that commonly cause damage and leaks.
 Atmos Energy has always had processes and procedures in place to ensure the safety of our distribution and transmission network.
-During fiscal year 2019, we adopted a Pipeline Safety Management System (PSMS), which formally documents our processes and procedures under a systematic and structured framework that builds on our established pipeline safety programs.
+During fiscal year 2023, we continued use of our Pipeline Safety Management System (PSMS), which formally documents our processes and procedures under a systematic and structured framework that builds on our established pipeline safety programs.
 PSMS was developed by the American Petroleum Institute and is a recommended practice for the pipeline industry.
-All Atmos Energy employees play a role in our PSMS through identification, prevention, and remediation of operational safety risks.
+All Atmos Energy employees play a role in our PSMS through identification, prevention and remediation of operational safety risks.
 Additionally, because third party damage represents one of the greatest threats to distribution systems, Atmos Energy administers a Damage Prevention Ambassador Program that empowers team members to identify and prevent potential digging accidents in the field.
-In fiscal year 2021, ambassadors inspected more than 37,000 excavation sites helping to prevent many potentially dangerous and costly accidents.
-Additionally we operate an emergency hotline 24 hours a day, 7 days a week to respond and investigate reports of natural gas leaks.
+In fiscal year 2023, ambassadors performed 68,000 stops and distributed more than 35,000 pieces of literature to excavators and home owners, helping to prevent many potentially dangerous and costly accidents.
+Additionally, we operate an emergency hotline 24 hours a day, 7 days a week to respond and investigate reports of natural gas leaks.
 Atmos Energy is committed to practices that reduce methane emissions from our transmission and distribution systems, including infrastructure renewal programs to replace aging steel and cast iron distribution pipelines.
 Atmos Energy utilizes a number of practices in its day-to-day operations to prevent or reduce methane emissions.
 Some of the practices include but are not limited to the following:

 |